|

 hawthorns and apple blossoms.

-in the wall-enclosed expanse east of the service group.
-The mighty oak in
+garden in the wall-enclosed expanse east of the service group.
+The mighty

-main highway approach, and swing through the woodland to the mall and to
+reach the main highway approach, and swing through the woodland to the

-both charming and magnificent.
-The ideals envisioned by the artist and
+is indeed both charming and magnificent.
+The ideals envisioned by the

-his client have found full expression in the gardens, the walks, the
+artist and his client have found full expression in the gardens, the

-waters, the vistas and panoramas.
-The photographs convey a measure of the
+walks, the waters, the vistas and panoramas.
+The photographs convey a

 |